 Please join us for an evening with Tomi Reichental.

-Where: At our office, 94 Lower Georges St. Dún Laoghaire.
+Where: At Museum of Childhood Ireland office, 94 Lower Georges St. Dún Laoghaire.

 Time: 7pm until late

 Date: Wednesday Nov 8th 2017